dmbarbour/glas/docs/GlasApps.md

 It is acceptable that only a subset of transactions are timed.
 The other transactions would be scheduled opportunistically.
 In case of transaction conflict, time-constrained transactions can be given heuristic priority over opportunistic transactions.

-### Reactive Routing
+### Declarative Routing

-A subset of transactions in a transaction machine can focus purely on data plumbing, moving or copying data without directly observing the data.
-The routing may depend on configuration variables.
-It is feasible for a system to optimize stable data plumbing configurations by remembering the route, verifying stability, then directly moving data to its destination.
+Transactions can move or copy data without directly observing the data moved.
+While stable, further repetition will *continuously* move or copy data.
+The system can optimize by verifying stability then sending committed data directly to its destination.

-This optimization is especially useful where it enables data to be moved point-to-point across application and component boundaries.
-An application can behave as a switchboard for other applications without compromising locality, modularity, or latency.
+This optimization is most useful where it bypasses interface boundaries between applications or components.
+An application can serve as a switchboard or introducer for other applications, yet preserves ability to modify routes based on a dynamic configuration.
+There is no compromise to latency, modularity, or reactivity.

-*Note:* It is feasible to support reactive routing with opaque transactions.
-We only need methods in the API to move data without reading it.

 ### Live Program Update